 If you are already growing out from a standard lens, then it’s a good time to look for alternatives.
 Lenses are made for different occasions, depending on what the shooting aims are.
 Is it macro, portraits, or long-range landscape photos.

-Check out the best lenses for Canon M50.
+Check out the best lenses for Canon EOS M50.

 For portrait photography, it has two main types: zoom lens and prime lens.
 The main differences between them are focal lengths.
 As the name says then with a zoom lens you have adjustable focus and with prime, you have fixed focal length.
 For better portrait quality, pro photographers would suggest prime lenses.
 The only cons for those are that they are more expensive and you have only one focal length.

-For Canon EOS M50 you have multiple options to choose between portrait lenses.
+For the mirrorless camera you have multiple options to choose between portrait lenses.
 For a beginner photographer, I would suggest a budget-friendly (but quality for the price) Sigma 30mm f/1.4 DC DN lens.

 Again landscape has many options and usually, pro photographers have variations of lenses for different conditions.
 But what are the main types of landscape photography lenses?